 “How is this architecture related?” – you ask?
 Well, they keep selecting beautifully engineered and designed venues like the St. Johns Bridge for Andy and Xhav’s wedding!

 Growing up in Portland, I took our bridges for granted.
-A necessity to get to the other side but I have always; ALWAYS loved St. Johns.
-It had an enduring beauty and was our jolly green giant to San Francisco’s Golden Gate.
+A necessity to get to the other side of the water, but I have always; ALWAYS loved St. Johns.
+It had an enduring beauty and was our jolly green giant to San Francisco’s Rusty Red Golden Gate.
 I did not know that the St. John’s bridge “was the longest suspension-type bridge west of the Mississippi River at the time of construction.”
 That badge of honor is of course no longer valid but it remains a fixture in the PDX area.
 A much admired and enduring design.